PavanRangani/docs/docs/prd/search/requirement.md

 - Matching is done on both type -  Active and Archived Contacts or Companies

+- Matching is done on investment fund name of the asset managers type company.

 - For contact and company, matching is done on its Name, Phone number and Address

   - Company has Name, Short name, one Address and one Phone number
+  - `Asset Manager` type company has investment fund
   - Contact has Name, Nick name only for contact, [Display name](../legal-entities/display-name.md) only for individual and joint, 4 phone numbers (Mobile, Home, Work, Other) and 4 Address (Work address, Home address and two Additional address).
 Matching is done on all this fields

 - Matching is also done on partial word